Top 16 Reasons to Move To Panama

 13. Low Crime Rate

 Panama often incorrectly gets lumped with other Latin American countries.
-When it comes to safety, Panama rates significantly better than its neighbouring countries.
+When it comes to safety, Panama rates significantly better than its neighboring countries.

 Crime rates continue to drop as the government enforces stringent measures.
 Tourists and residents can walk through the country safely without worrying about getting robbed or having their belongings stolen.

 Panama’s relaxed tax policies have made it the banking and business hub that it is today.
 Panama doesn’t charge income taxes at all which makes it an attractive destination for business owners.